-1.7 OUTLINE OF THE REPORT
+1.6 OUTLINE OF THE REPORT

-In this Chapter we have attempted to introduce the problem, briefly review the opportunity provided by OTF in addressing the problem, and introduced the approach which we plan to take in this report.

-The rest of the report can be divided into three sections: first we discuss in detail the issues surrounding selection of a seamless vertical-reference surface (Chapters 2 to 4); then we discuss the selection criteria in detail, and recommend our choice for the "best" surface based on these criteria (Chapter 5); and finally we discuss the impact of this choice on the CHS and on various CHS clients (Chapters 6 and 7).
-Our recommendations are collected in Chapter 8.
+In this chapter we have attempted to introduce the problem, briefly review the opportunity provided by OTF in addressing the problem, and introduce the approach which we plan to take in this report.
+The rest of the report can be divided into three sections: first we discuss in detail the issues surrounding selection of a seamless vertical-reference surface (Chapters 2 and 3); then we discuss the selection criteria in detail, recommend our choice for the "best" surface based on these criteria, and outline how it may be implemented (Chapters 4 and 5).
+Finally we discuss the impact of this choice on various CHS clients (Chapter 6).